mikeradka/rust-by-example/README.md

 - To run: `cargo run`
 - To generate project docs and open in a browser: `cargo doc --open`
 - To update packages: `cargo update`
+- To get more information about a compilation error: `rustc --explain E0282` (replace with the error no)